-It's highly functional with everything right by main lift: kiddies ski kindergarten, nursery, ski school office, shops, lift pass office, ski school meeting point, our Sport 2000 shop (the later has direct access to the slopes and a dedicated ski locker where they keep all your ski gear - you can literally ski back to the shop - shop is brand new and very well equipped and is owned by famous French downhill ski champion Luc Alphand (you will see his name plastered everywhere throughout the resort and ski area!) - this is the best ski shop arrangement I have ever come across).
+Chantemerle is probably the best village within the Serre Chevalier ski area as it's right in the middle.
+You can ski in Chantemerle towards Villeneuve and Monetier to the right, and Briançon to the left.
+The resort itself is highly functional with everything right by the main lift: kiddies ski school, nursery, ski school office, shops, lift pass office, ski school meeting point, our Sport 2000 shop (the later has direct access to the slopes and a dedicated ski locker where they keep all your ski gear - you can literally ski back to the shop - the shop is brand new and very well equipped and is owned by famous French downhill ski champion Luc Alphand (you will see his name plastered everywhere throughout the resort and ski area!) - this is the best ski shop arrangement I have ever come across).

 We had three children with us (two of whom were at the ESF ski school) and one two year old at nursery and we all really had a great time.
 The nursery is right by slopes/main lift and well-managed (had a little one there and they speak English).
 It has direct access to the ski kindergarten so kiddies over 3 can do a mixture of both.

 Le Hameau du Rocher Blanc opened in December 2006.
 The location is very good only 250m (3-mins walk) from the main lift and central square.
 The apartments are top quality, nicely furnished and stylish.
 The leisure area is large and wasn't busy, despite being the last week of the French school holidays which was nice.